 The Trouble of Finding a Suitable Therapist in Miami Beach, Florida

 Sadly, many residents of Miami Beach may face difficulties when trying to get help for mental health conditions.
 One barrier to receiving mental health treatment is access to health insurance.
 A shocking 26.7 percent of Miami Beach residents do not have health insurance.
 In 2013, 58 percent of people in all of Miami-Dade County aged 18-to-64 lacked health insurance.
 These are huge numbers in comparison to the national rate of uninsured individuals of 8.8 percent.

 According to the Florida Health Behavioral Association, 61.7 percent of adults with mental illness in Florida didn’t receive treatment, compared to the national average of 55.8 percent.
 Florida ranks 44th out of all states in the ratio of people to mental health professionals.
 Florida’s ratio is 750:1 and the national average is 547:1.
 The Sunshine State also comes in last in mental health support per capita.

 Mental Health Resources in Miami Beach, Florida

-Even with the challenges facing Miami Beach, there is some good news to celebrate.
-One uplifting fact is that there are 135 mental health professionals per 100,000 people in Miami Beach.
+Despite the challenges facing Miami Beach, there is some good news to celebrate.
+One uplifting fact is that Miami Beach has 135 mental health professionals per 100,000 people.
 Plus, there have been positive strides in treating mental illness in the area in recent years.
 For example, there is a successful diversion program in Miami-Dade County.
 The Miami-Dade Jail Diversion Program is designed to help get mentally ill people who are arrested into hospitals as quickly as possible, rather than just keeping them in jail.
 As part of this program, a 180,000-square-foot treatment center is being constructed to provide trauma services, crisis stabilization, job training, and primary health care services for people suffering from severe mental impairments.